racia/research-project/settings/running_experiments.md

    You might also want to check the available partitions: `sinfo_t_idle`

 6. check job allocation with `squeue --start`

+   > NB!
+Don't change the code until the job starts

 7. once a job is started, cancel all other jobs with `scancel {job_id}`